 - 1. A request is sent from a web browser or application to the web server. - 2.
 The web server routes the request through FileMaker Web Server Module to the Web Publishing Engine. - 3.
 The Web Publishing Engine requests data from the database hosted by the Database Server. - 4.
 The FileMaker Server sends the requested FileMaker data to the Web Publishing Engine. - 5.
-The Web Publishing Engine converts the FileMaker data to respond to the request. - For PHP requests, the Web Publishing Engine responds to the API request. - For XML requests, the Web Publishing Engine sends XML data directly to the web server. - 6.
-The web server sends the output to the requesting web browser or program.
+The Web Publishing Engine converts the FileMaker data to respond to the request. - For PHP requests, the FileMaker API for PHP converts the PHP request into an XML request.
+The Web Publishing Engine processes the XML request and sends XML data back to the FileMaker API for PHP.
+The FileMaker API for PHP then converts the XML data into PHP objects that can be used by the PHP application. - For XML requests, the Web Publishing Engine sends XML data directly to the web server.

+6. The web server sends the output to the requesting web browser or program.

 Important Security is important when you publish data on the web.
-Review the security guidelines in FileMaker Pro User's Guide, available as a PDF file from http://www.filemaker.com/documentation.
+Review the security guidelines in FileMaker Security Guide.